qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

 <img src="https://github.com/qortmdgh4141/Intelligent_CCTV_for_Port_Safety/blob/main/image/region_of_interest_(roi).png?raw=true"  width="1280" height="340"> <br/>

   - _Regions of interest (ROI) means the meaningful and important regions in the images._ <br/>
-    - _ROI function eliminates unnecessary areas from the image, improving the processing speed and accuracy of object detection and action recognition._ <br/>
+    - _ROI function eliminates unnecessary areas from the image, improving the processing speed and accuracy of object detection._ <br/>
     - _The ROI function is implemented based on the binary mask technique in the image processing field._ <br/>
     - _In the mask image, pixels that belong to the ROI are set to 1 and pixels outside the ROI are set to 0._ <br/>

-  - _The user can set the ROI to a rectangular or polygonal shape, and object detection and action recognition are processed only within the Red ROI Border._ <br/>
+  - _The user can set the ROI to a rectangular or polygonal shape, and object detection is processed only within the Red ROI Border._ <br/>
     - _Green ROI Border &nbsp;&nbsp; : &nbsp; Specify_ <br/>
     - _Yellow ROI Border &nbsp; : &nbsp; Modify_ <br/>
     - _Red ROI Border &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; : &nbsp; Done_ <br/><br/><br/>